crenshaw/upbot/experiments/eDSL/README.md

 BISON
 -----

-BISON is a semantic analyzer that will output generated code based upon a CFE that we define within .y files.
+BISON is a semantic analyzer that will output generated code based upon a CFG that we define within .y files.
 For our purposes this is robot.y, and again, attempts have been made to support functionality that is not yet present in the core C libraries for UPBOT.